gnembon/scarpet/programs/survival/README.md

 #### By gnembonmc
 	There is a video on his channel about this.
 	If you right click with an empty hand on a bunch of stained glass, it will disappear for a moment and then reappear.
-	Its basically like an automated glass sliding door but insteading of sliding the door disappears.
+	It's like an automated glass sliding door but insteading of sliding the door disappears and allows players to walk through for a short period.

 ### milkable_sheeps.sc:
 #### By Gnottero